-Last fall the kids and I spent a week creating various Hands on Roman history projects.
+Last fall the kids and I spent a week creating various Hands-on Roman history projects.
 I’ve been slowly sharing bits and pieces of them over time, but I wanted to get them all out there and done.
-Besides, we have some other fun projects we’ve done, and I’d just as soon have all of our Roman history projects together in one place.
+Besides, we have some other fun projects we’ve done, and I’d just as soon have all of our Roman history lessons together in one place.

 Hands on Roman History: Important People